Code-Institute-Submissions/GMontaque-hangman-game/README.md

 - Game must be easy to navigate
 - Game must have simple controls and so that all ages can use the site and play
-- Game must be replay able
+- Game must be replayable
 - Game must cater to different skills levels
 - User is not looking for something technical